awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/custom-platforms.md

 When the operation completes, you have a platform that you can use to launch an Elastic Beanstalk environment\.

 You can use the custom platform when creating an environment from the console\.
-See [The Create New Environment Wizard](environments-create-wizard.md)\.
+See [The create new environment wizard](environments-create-wizard.md)\.

 **To launch an environment on your custom platform**